eddie-an/Bull-Market-Outfitters-API/README.md

-# ShopEaseStripeAPI
+# ShopEaseAPI
-Stripe Payment API Gateway for ShopEase application
+API Gateway for ShopEase application

 ### Project description
 This repository contains server side code of the ShopEase application.
 The front end code is in another repository called [shopEase](https://github.com/eddie-an/ShopEase).